 Editor: James Edwards

 Interviewee: Reginald Lord

-Case 1 – A 56 year old obese man is sent in to the Emergency Department by his GP, complaining of being unable to completely swallow food.
+A 56-year-old obese man is sent in to the Emergency Department by his GP, complaining of being unable to completely swallow food.
 He says that a piece of food has been stuck in his chest since last night.
 On further questioning, he reveals this has been happening on and off for several months, but this is the first time he hasn’t been able to clear it.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)